-7.11 ROOT-NAME.S7STH AND .S7DTH AND .S7CTH
+7.11 ROOT-NAME.S7STH AND .S7DTH

 The .s7sth file produces an optional stress time history.
 The .s7dth file produces an optional displacement time history.
-The .s7cth produces an optional curvature time history.
-All .s7sth, .s7dth, and .s7cth have identical formats; the rest of this sub-section only refers to .s7sth however it also applies to .s7dth and .s7cth, replacing 'stress' with 'displacement' or 'curvature'.
+Both .s7sth and .s7dth have identical formats; the rest of this sub-section only refers to .s7sth however it also applies to .s7dth, replacing 'stress' with 'displacement'.